jrp244/jaren-cs460-Networking-and-sockets--python/01a-hw-create-vm/README.md

       $ sudo chown -R $USER /media/shared/
       ```

-      (Note: You can leave `$USER` as is because the shell will automatically
+      (Note: You can leave `$USER` as-is because the shell will automatically
       replace it with your username before the command is run.
 You can see
       this by running `echo $USER`.)